 Five types of OCD and how CBT can help

-OCD suffers with checking compulsions often obsess about the possibility of damage or harm.
-As a result, they will carry out checks multiple times sometimes lasting for hours or even longer.
+OCD sufferers with checking compulsions often obsess about the possibility of damage or harm.
+As a result, they will carry out checks multiple times, sometimes lasting for hours or even longer.
 This subsequently has a significant impact on the sufferer’s life as it results in them being late and finding it challenging to maintain jobs and relationships.

 Some of the most common obsessive checking compulsions include reassurance that their fears are legitimate, ensuring doors and window are locked, or that household appliances such as stoves and ovens, hair straighteners and taps are switched off.